 Overpronation imposes an undesirable strain on the foot and leg muscles, tendons, and ligaments, resulting in all sorts of discomfort, pain, and, sometimes, injuries.
 That’s why stability training shoes incorporate various components and technologies to ensure a smoother and less exaggerated roll of the medial edge of the foot.
-In cases of severe overpronation, trainers with motion control features can be considered, as they provide even more advanced supporting and correcting technologies.
+In cases of severe overpronation, shoes with motion control add-ons can be considered, as they feature even more advanced supporting and correcting technologies.

 How do stability training shoes help?

 Even though brands have different approaches to addressing the issue of overpronation, all their developments focus on keeping the foot stable throughout the movement.
 This is where stability training shoes stem from.

 Manufacturers use various materials to ensure support and steadiness.
 Some of them include TPU (thermoplastic polyurethane) shanks, rubber reinforcements, or dual-density foam midsoles.
 The supporting structures of stability training shoes are mostly concentrated in the midfoot section, preventing the arch from collapsing on the medial side.
 Some features may also be present in the heel to guide the foot from the earliest stages of the gait cycle.
 Stability training shoes are also often equipped with firm heel counters, side panels, and midfoot cages that support the foot during side-to-side movements.

 Things to consider when purchasing stability training shoes